-If you’re developing a site in Cheltenham; you may need a tree survey before the local authority will validate your planning application.
+If you’re developing a site based in Cheltenham, you may need a tree survey before the local authority will validate your planning application.

 Cheltenham Borough Council estimate that there are about 60,000 trees (but probably more) in and around the town.
-Parkland, street trees, and exotic ornamental trees feature in healthy numbers thanks, in no small part, due to Cheltenham’s history as a Spa town.
+Parkland, street trees, and exotic ornamental trees feature in healthy numbers thanks, in no small part, to Cheltenham’s history as a spa town.

-Understandably, the local authority is eager to preserve existing trees and plant new ones.
-Not only because of their aesthetic value but also because of their contribution to the town’s ecosystem services and the wider environmental and human benefits of green infrastructure.
+Understandably, local authorities are eager to preserve existing trees and plant new ones, not only because of their aesthetic value but also because of their contribution to the town’s ecosystem services and the wider environmental and human benefits of green infrastructure.
 Insofar as your planning application is concerned, this means you’re going to have to take any trees on or near your site into account when designing and delivering your scheme.

-This will, of course, include a tree survey.
+This will, of course, include tree surveys.
 If you don’t get a tree report, Cheltenham Borough Council will, in all likelihood, refuse your planning application.